foadbotan/team-zone/README.md

 ## Unsolved Problems

 Currently, there are no unsolved problems in the project.
 However, future enhancements could include the ability to persist team member data using a backend database and user authentication for personalized team management.

-## Routes

-- `/` Home page: Displays the main interface for managing and viewing team members and their respective time zones.
-- `/about` About page: Provides information about the Team Zones tool, its features, and the technology stack used to build it.